CASCADE FOR SALES

 AFTER THE CALL · NEXT MOVE

 The point is not more notes.
-It is knowing the move.
+It is the next move.

 WHAT CHANGES